Belmont Stakes

 The Belmont Stakes is an American Grade I stakes race for three-year-old Thoroughbreds run at Belmont Park in Elmont, New York.
-It is run over 1.5 miles (2,400 m).
+It is run over the worldwide classic distance of 1+1/2 mi.
 Colts and geldings carry a weight of 126 lb; fillies carry 121 lb.
 The race, nicknamed The Test of the Champion, The Test of Champions and The Run for the Carnations, is the traditional third and final leg of the Triple Crown.
 It is usually held on the first or second Saturday in June, five weeks after the Kentucky Derby and three weeks after the Preakness Stakes.
 The 1973 Belmont Stakes and Triple Crown winner Secretariat holds the track record (which is also a world record on dirt) of 2:24.

 The race covers one full lap of Belmont Park, known as "The Championship Track" because nearly every major American champion in racing history has competed on the racetrack.
 Belmont Park, with its large, wide, sweeping turns and long homestretch, is considered one of the fairest racetracks in America.
 Despite the distance, the race tends to favor horses with tactical speed: relatively few winners close from far behind the early leaders.

 The attendance at the Belmont Stakes is among the American thoroughbred racing top-attended events.
 The 2004 Belmont Stakes drew a television audience of 21.9 million viewers, and had the highest household viewing rate since 1977 when Seattle Slew won the Triple Crown.

-American Pharoah won the 147th Belmont Stakes in 2015, becoming the first horse to win the Triple Crown since Affirmed in 1978.
-Justify won the 150th Belmont Stakes in 2018 to become the 13th Triple Crown champion.

-The 155th running of the Belmont Stakes will be held on Saturday, June 10, 2023.
+The 157th running of the Belmont Stakes was on Saturday, June 7, 2025, at Saratoga Race Course.
+The 2026 edition of the race will also be held at Saratoga Race Course as the reconstruction of Belmont Park will not be completely finished.